zombcode/cardamomo/README.md

 })
 ```

-at end, if you need delete cookie you can do
+Finally, if you need to delete a cookie you can do this:

 ```sh
 c.Get("/deletecookie/:key", func(req cardamomo.Request, res cardamomo.Response) {